Liang Yu (activist): Summary

-On October 1, a Chinese middle school teacher put a box of sanitary pads in the classroom.
+On October 1, 2020, a Chinese middle school teacher put a box of sanitary pads in the classroom.
 On October 14, Liang Yu posted a picture of this box on Weibo and gained public attention.
-A week later, inspired by this idea, Xu Luming, a sophomore at East China University, put a menstrual pad mutual help box aid box outside four bathrooms in the teaching building.
+A week later, inspired by this idea, Xu Luming, a sophomore at East China University of Politics and Law, put a menstrual pad mutual help box aid box outside four bathrooms in the teaching building.

 As a result, more and more menstrual pad mutual help boxes appeared on the university campuses in China, creating a national movement.

-As of December 8, the menstrual pad mutual help box movement has spread to over 428 schools in China.
+In December 8, the menstrual pad mutual help box movement had spread to over 428 schools in China.

 Goals

-The movement aims to help those whose menstruation comes suddenly and break the “menstruation shame” that is widespread in China.
-Moreover, the Menstrual Pad Mutual Help Box movement helps to establish the concept of mutual help between women and therefore encourages more girls to care for each other.
+The movement aimed to help those whose menstruation comes suddenly and break the "menstruation shame" that is widespread in China.
+Moreover, the Menstrual Pad Mutual Help Box movement helped to establish the concept of mutual help between women and encourage more girls to care for each other.